flutter/plugins/packages/camera/camera/README.md

 ### iOS

+iOS 10.0 of higher is needed to use the camera plugin.
+If compiling for any version lower than 10.0 make sure to check the iOS version with for example the [device_info plugin](https://pub.dev/packages/device_info)

 Add two rows to the `ios/Runner/Info.plist`:

 * one with the key `Privacy - Camera Usage Description` and a usage description.